akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 In other words, how many products have been created or updated thanks to your source connection? **Or, on the contrary, why a product hasn't been created or updated by your source connection?**

-To do so, you can click on the monitoring page directly in the connection navigation menu where you'll see the details of the last 100 business errors.
+To do so, click on the monitoring page directly in the connection navigation menu.
+From this page, you'll see the details of the last 100 business errors.
 You can also search among them thanks to the search bar on top of the list.

 ::: info
 Information about created, updated and sent products are in the [connection dashboard](connection-dashboard.html).